Linseed oil paints

 On exterior surfaces, the linseed oil in the Colour degrades over the years due to weathering.
 After about 2 to 3 years, the pigments can lie dry on the wood and can be easily rubbed off.
 Before repainting, it is sufficient to wipe the surface with a damp cloth.
 If the surface is still smooth, it does not need to be sanded.
 A thin application of linseed oil fixes the loose pigments and quickly restores lustre to dull areas.

-Linseed oil paint compared to other colours
+Linseed oil paints compared to other colours

 Advantages: